For current Young Investigators and Installation Grantees

 phone: (34) 93 486 88 00 | web: http://www.fourpointsbarcelonadiagonal.com/

 Participants should please book their own travel.
 Reasonable travel expenses will be reimbursed for all members of the programme (please refer to the travel guidelines for Young Investigators).
-A taxi from the airport to the meeting venue or hotel should cost around 40 euro.
+Please keep us updated with your travel plans, so we can arrange the programme and hotel accommodation accordingly.

 Find a Young Investigator